johannfaouzi/pyts/README.md

 ### Documentation

 The section below gives some information about the implemented algorithms in pyts.
-For more information, you can have a look at the
+For more information, please have a look at the
 [HTML documentation available via ReadTheDocs](https://johannfaouzi.github.io/pyts/)

 ### Implemented features